dashincubator/dash-incubator-app/rules.md

 If a Bounty has any outstanding Task Claims for more than 3 days with no reply to the user, another Admin can assign themselves to that card (and state to the prior Bounty Admin in the comments).

 Admins can reserve and claim Tasks on any Bounty Cards that they’re not assigned as the admin for.
-In other words, Admins can’t administer and complete Tasks on the same Bounty card, they need another Admin to manage their tasks and process their claims on that card.
+In other words, Admins can’t administer and work on or claim Tasks on the same Bounty card, they need another Admin to manage their tasks and process their claims on that card.

 ### 4.2.2 Card Description